Terahertz chiral sub-wavelength cavities breaking time-reversal symmetry via ultra-strong light-matter interaction

 The measurement of a single quantum well sample can be found in Fig.~\ref{fig:fig2} (a) together with the fitted normalized coupling strength.
 The dispersion shows excellent agreement for the LP mode, suggesting that in contrast to the multi-quantum well samples there is no magneto-plasmon dispersion.
-The VBS mode however is suppressed and deviates in the region of the cavity resonance.
-The vanishing of the VBS and UP modes at low magnetic fields can be understood in terms of the polaritonic non-locality, which is still present despite the measures taken to mitigate it.
+The counter-rotating mode however is suppressed and deviates in the region of the cavity resonance.
+The vanishing of the counter-rotating and upper polariton modes at low magnetic fields can be understood in terms of the polaritonic non-locality, which is still present despite the measures taken to mitigate it.
 To understand the deviation it should be noted that the deep sub-wavelength confinement of THz nano-antennas renders them suitable for modelling as lumped-element RLC circuits coupled by a gyrotropic material in the capacitor gap.
-It can be shown (see Appendix~\ref{appendix:circuits}) that a circuit model that takes the broken time-reversal symmetry into account possesses the same dispersion as the Hopfield model for a chiral Fabry-Perot cavity, provided that there is negligible capacitive coupling between the nano-antennas outside the 2DEG region.
+It can be shown (see Supplemental Material B\cite{appendix}, including references \cite{ihn2009semiconductor,balanis1996antenna,kraus1950antennas, cyclotrondecaytime}) that a circuit model that takes the broken time-reversal symmetry into account possesses the same dispersion as the Hopfield model for a chiral Fabry-Perot cavity, provided that there is negligible capacitive coupling between the nano-antennas outside the 2DEG region.
 In Fig.~\ref{fig:fig2} (b) the circuit transmission model in the absence of parasitic interaction between the antennas is shown, together with the Hopfield dispersion.
-When a parasitic interaction is added, the VBS mode at magnetic fields $B<B_{\mathrm{cav}} \equiv m^*\omega_{\mathrm{cav}}/e$ competes with the LP mode due to the parasitic interaction in the case of a single quantum well, as can be seen in Fig.~\ref{fig:fig2} (c).
-The effects of the parasitic interaction include a modified dispersion and loss of the modes, an opening of a gap in the dispersion of the VBS mode at $\omega_\mathrm{cav} = \omega_{c}$ and magnetic field-dependent polarization states of the cavity modes.
+When a parasitic interaction is added, the counter-rotating mode at magnetic fields $B<B_{\mathrm{cav}} \equiv m^*\omega_{\mathrm{cav}}/e$ competes with the LP mode due to the parasitic interaction in the case of a single quantum well, as can be seen in Fig.~\ref{fig:fig2} (c).
+The effects of the parasitic interaction include a modified dispersion and loss of the modes, an opening of a gap in the dispersion of the counter-rotating mode at $\omega_\mathrm{cav} = \omega_{c}$ and magnetic field-dependent polarization states of the cavity modes.
 This model also explains why the effect of the parasitic interaction decreases with electron density and is therefore smaller in the multi-quantum well samples.
 Minimizing its effect requires minimizing the stray electric field outside the gap and maximizing the intra-cavity one.
-For such field enhancement the inductance was made as large as possible with respect to the main antenna capacitance for a given cavity frequency $\omega_{\mathrm{cav}} \approx 1 / \sqrt{L(C-C_{\mathrm{par}})}$ where $C_{\mathrm{par}}$ denotes the parasitic capacitance between the orthogonal antennas (see Appendix~\ref{appendix:circuits}).
+For such field enhancement long nano-antennas were chosen to make the inductance as large as possible with respect to the capacitor gap for a given cavity frequency $\omega_{\mathrm{cav}} \approx 1 / \sqrt{L(C-C_{\mathrm{par}})}$ where $C_{\mathrm{par}}$ denotes the parasitic capacitance between the orthogonal antennas.